shanestrasser/destiny-slack-ghost/README.md

         RewriteRule ^ghost.io(.*)$ http://127.0.0.1:6000/$1 [P,L]
         ```

         Here, I've used port 6000 and the subdirectory is ghost.io.
-To hit the URL from the outside, I only have to hit `mysite.com/ghost.io`
+To hit the URL from the outside, I only have to hit `mysite.com/ghost.io`.
+Make sure the port is in a valid range (I had troubles using 3000).